-Student Counselor's Name Date of session Student-Client's Initials Session #(with this cli ent) Tape# Why did you pick this portion of yo our taped session to present?
-Presenting issue/topic and client of overview.
-(Please be sure to pre eserve client's anonymity): Summary of session content: Identify and apply any key career theory or interventions used.
+Student Counselor's Name [Date of session Student-Client's Initials Session #(with this clie nt) Tape#

+Why did you pick this portion of your taped session to present?

+Presenting issue/topic and client overview.
+(Please be sure to preserve client's anonymity):

+Summary of session content:

+Identify and apply any key career theory or interventions used.
 How and when?

-What are some themes of the ses sion (client themes, themes on which you noticed or focused)?: What was the most important morthe session from your recorder's ti (If possible, provide the precise time in Your strengths in the session.
-(F Please be specific and detailed.): Areas for improvement. (ex.
-What more about?): did you wish you did better or differently?
-What did you wish you knew Plans for future session(s) with thi is student-client: Questions or issues you would like e to discuss about this client du ıring supervision:
+What are some themes of the session (client themes, themes on which you noticed or focused)?:

+What was the most important moment of the session, and why?
+(If possible, provide the precise time in the session from your recorder's time counter):

+Your strengths in the session.
+(Please be specific and detailed.):

+Areas for improvement. (ex.
+What did you wish you did better or differently?
+What did you wish you knew more about?):

+Plans for future session(s) with this student-client:

+Questions or issues you would like to discuss about this client during supervision: